Desperadas 2: Plot

 The four sisters from Desperadas face new problems.
 The eldest daughter is having problems with her husband.
 The second was indicted by her friends in estafa cases involving money she loaned.
 The third, after divorcing her husband due to infidelity and homosexuality, is now a romance psychologist and counselor.
 The youngest still has problems with her future family-in-law.
 The problems get worse when their fifth sister (Ogie Alcasid), a leader in an African kingdom, arrives in the Philippines to meet her mother and sisters.
-She has the solutions for every problem they had, but they must meet her conditions.
+She has the solutions for every problem they have, but they must meet her conditions.